3D Printing Guide

 It also has practical benefits, as rough or porous surfaces can negatively impact the print’s strength, durability, and overall functionality.
 In applications where precision is essential, a smooth surface allows for better fitting and tighter tolerances, making it more reliable.

 Furthermore, a smooth surface provides a better feeling for paint or other coatings to adhere to, which can be important for applications where color or finish is essential.
+Post-processing techniques such as sanding, polishing, and chemical smoothing are commonly used to enhance the finish of 3D prints.

 Removing excess material is a crucial step in the 3D printing process.
 It involves cutting away any support structures or extra material used during the printing process to achieve the final desired shape of the 3D print.